cpbotha/cpbotha.github.io/content/posts/2018-08-08-weekly-head-voices-151-we-are-pleased-to-meet-you.md

 # Two random micro side-project ideas

 I would like to start with two hobby / maker ideas that popped up in my head this week.
-There&#8217;s a high probability I will not get around to them, but perhaps they help you to spawn a new set of hopefully more worthwhile ideas.
+There’s a high probability I will not get around to them, but perhaps they help you to spawn a new set of hopefully more worthwhile ideas.

 ## Chrome or Firefox plugin to convert Spotify playlists to Apple Music using the new MusicKit JS API

 I seem to see many more Spotify playlists shared than Apple Music playlists.
-For example, at this moment I&#8217;m listening to the official Lowlands 2018 playlist.
+For example, at this moment I’m listening to the official Lowlands 2018 playlist.

 This is not ideal, as I am an Apple Music subscriber, but not a Spotify subscriber.